vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

     sample.fastq
 ```

-To be run for each `.fastq` reads file in the analysis.

-## 3) Reads data processing and alignment
+## 3) Read processing

+This section presents a series of commands to produce a `BAM` for each sample.
-The pipeline for producing `.bam` alignment files from fastq sequencing files.
-For each map to produce, one fastq file is needed for single-end mapping while two files (one for the first mate and one for the second mate sequencing) are required for pair-end mapping.
-The input files may used in a compressed `.gz` archive.
+* One `FASTQ` file is needed for single-end mapping while two files (one for the first mate and one for the second mate sequencing) are required for paired-end mapping.
+* The input files may used in a compressed `.gz` archive.

-**Note: `fastq.bz2` files:** another popular compression format for fastq and other files is `.bz2`.
-While many tools supposedly support it natively as they do with `.gz`, some of the tools (*e.g* fastq_screen, trimmomatic) used in this pipeline presented issues when trying to use this format as input.
-Files can be converted from one format to the other like so:
+**Note: `fastq.bz2` files:** another popular compression format for `FAStQ` and other files is `.bz2`.
+While many tools supposedly support it natively as they do with `.gz`, some of the tools (*e.g* `fastq_screen`, `trimmomatic`) used in this pipeline presented issues when trying to use this format as input.
+Files can be converted from `.bz2` format to `.gz` like so:
 ```shell
 bzcat file.fastq.bz2 | gzip - > file.fastq.gz
 ```